CliMA/ClimaOcean.jl/docs/src/datasets.md

 ```

 We can use `start_date` and `end_date` keyword arguments to select only some of the data
 available in the dataset.
-For example, to get only the first half of 2010 we do
+For example, to get only the first quarter of 2010 we do

 ```@example metadata
 T_meta = Metadata(:temperature, dataset=EN4Monthly(),
                   start_date = Date(2010, 1),
-                  end_date = Date(2010, 6))
+                  end_date = Date(2010, 3))
 ```

 We can use `set!` on a field or a model